 Between the Real & Utopia

-“Path of Totality”, digital drawing of eclipse on silk flag, 40″x 60″, 2017
+“Path of Totality”, digital drawing of eclipse on silk flag, 40″x 60″, available.

-“Gravity-Bound Exploration” performance and video 2017
+“Gravity-Bound Exploration” 24 hour endurance performance and video May 2017.

-2 videos installed: “Big Bang Birth” and “Mothering Earth”
+2 videos w/ sound: “Big Bang Birth” and “Mothering Earth” (2014-2017)

 Murphy’s selected works from 2015-2017 which came together in an exhibition and series of events and performances curated by Jameson Paige at the School of the Art Institute of Chicago in 2017